Fall/Winter Naturalist Programs

 Shipwrecks of the Great Lakes

-Did you know that there are thousands of shipwrecks on the bottom of the Great Lakes, including some you passed on the way here?
-In this program we go over a variety of wrecks from all the Great Lakes, covering everything from the 60-foot Griffon to the 729-foot Edmund Fitzgerald.
+Did you know that there are thousands of shipwrecks on the bottom of the Great Lakes?
+You actually passed several of the wreck sites on your way up here.
+In this program we go over a variety of wrecks from all of the Great Lakes, covering everything from the 60-foot Griffon to the 729-foot Edmund Fitzgerald.

 Underground Railroad Presentation